RaajRemesh/arser/readme.md

 }

 @action /* default/top-level */
-class MyAppCLI extends BaseDefaultAction {
+class MyAppCLI extends BaseLaunchableDefaultAction {

     /* Optional, used with .launch(), below. */ constructor(
         @inject(FinagleActionToken) protected finagleAction: Func<MyAppCLI>
     ) {}

-    @action("finagle", FinagleAction, "Use a tool.",
+    @action("finagle", "Use a tool.")
-        { launch: this.finagleAction })
-    finagle: FinagleAction;
+    finagle = new ;

     @flag("force", "f", "Compel the toolable to finagle at your own risk.")
     version: boolean = false;